Vienna & Salzburg by First Class Rail

 Day 5 – Vienna to Salzburg

 Today after breakfast make your way to Vienna station to board the high-speed Railjet service to Salzburg.
-On arrival in this attractive city head to your hotel for 3 nights, the comfortable and welcoming Hotel Mozart (4 star), located in the heart of the city which provided the setting for the Sound of Music.
+On arrival in this attractive city head to your hotel for 3 nights, the welcoming Imlauer Hotel Pitter (4 star), located in the heart of the city which provided the setting for the Sound of Music.
 This afternoon you have time to explore Salzburg, perhaps with a walk into the charming old town before choosing from a range of excellent restaurants for dinner.

 Days 6 and 7 – Discovering Salzburg